Package 'palaeoverse'

 occdf

-dataframe.
+data.frame.
 A dataframe of fossil occurrences or other geological data, with columns of class character specifying the earliest and the latest possible interval associated with each occurrence.

 early_interval